-The preparation steps for nylon thread help prevent the thread from stretching after the beadwork is complete and to protect the thread from excessive wear both during and after stitching which could cause the beadwork to break prematurely.
-Another reason to prepare your thread is to prevent the thread from twisting together and knotting while you are stitching and to add a layer of conditioner that helps the thread hold on to the beads and improve tension, especially with looser stitches.
+The preparation steps for nylon thread help prevent the thread from stretching after the beadwork is complete.
+It also protects the thread from excessive wear both during and after stitching, which could cause the beadwork to break prematurely.
+Another reason to prepare your thread is to prevent it from twisting together and knotting while you are stitching.
+This adds a layer of conditioner that helps the thread hold on to the beads and improve tension.

 The standard preparation steps for nylon thread are pre-stretching and adding a thread conditioner or wax coating.
 Both of these steps are quick and add less than a minute to your beading time - so they are well worth doing!

 Nylon thread is one of the best choices for loom and off-loom bead weaving.
 It comes in a wide variety of colors and sizes and is widely available.
 It is made by multiple manufacturers.
 One downside to nylon beading thread is that it takes a few steps to prepare before you start stitching.

 Nymo thread is one of the more popular brands because it comes in a huge assortment of colors, is strong but also supple with a soft drape.
 It works especially well for fringe.
 Some other popular nylon beading threads are Silamide, KO thread and Super-Lon (or S-Lon) and C-Lon.Continue to 2 of 6 below.